coffeacloudberry/galleria/cli/README.md

 - This tool does not use the [webp](https://pypi.org/project/webp/) Python package, nor the Pillow library, because they do not handle the desired WebP options.
 - WebP lossy option `-sharp_yuv` is not used.
 That is actually making the lossy compression look sharper, hence more visible.
 - JetBrains users may want to install the [WebP Support plugin](https://plugins.jetbrains.com/plugin/15037-webp-support) to view the photos from inside the IDE.

+# Share For Social Platforms

+Run `cargo run` to generate `_to_social.png` images that can be uploaded to social platforms.
+The metadata of those images do not contain personally identifiable information for safe sharing.
+The image compression is lossless (PNG) to show text without artifact.
+It is assumed that the social platform applies a lossy compression.